secureCryptoConfig/secureCryptoConfigInterface/README.md

 The SCCCipertext represents a byte[] representation of a specific COSE message, that contains the ciphertext as well as all used parameters of the encryption.
 To be able to decrypt a ciphertext correctly the same parameters as specified for encryption must be used.
 To be able to guarantee the correct decryption even if configuartions of the API are changing during the time these used parameters must be stored as well as the ciphertext.
 These necessary informations are represented as SCCiphertext which results from `encryptSymmetric(..)`, `encryptAsymmetric(..)` and is also needed as parameter for later decryption.
 This class also contains convenient methods for the user such that methods needing the SCCiphertext can easily invoked on a instance of this class.

+With the method `createFromExistingCiphertext(byte[] existingSCCCiphertext)` it is also possible to create a SCCCiphertext object from an already existing SCCCiphertext byte[] representation.

 ## Signing